jon-r/cv/README.md

 ## Interests

+A positive and social team culture is important to me.
+I like to regularly work in office where possible, and take part in socials.

 In my free time I enjoy playing board and card games with friends.
 I like to keep in touch with colleagues from previous jobs, and we regularly attend game nights and pub quizzes.

-I try to keep fit by swimming 2-3 times a week, and I also enjoy all-weather walking trips.
+I try to keep fit by swimming 2-3 times a week, and I also join walking trips.

 </section>